pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 Now, whenever you push a tagged commit to your Git repo remote on GitHub, this workflow will publish it to PyPI.
-And it'll publish any push to Test PyPI which is useful for providing test builds to your alpha users as well as making sure that your release pipeline remains healthy!
+And it'll publish any push to TestPyPI which is useful for providing test builds to your alpha users as well as making sure that your release pipeline remains healthy!